LSU New Orleans Privateers: Football

-In 1971, when club football programs faded and the NCFA folded, UNO dropped the program while Nicholls State, a club football rival of the Privateers, elevated their team to full intercollegiate status.
-UNO had considered expanding its football program to a fully funded level, but it was thought to be too costly at the time.
+In 1971, when club football programs faded and the NCFA folded, LSUNO dropped the program while Nicholls State, a club football rival of the Privateers, elevated their team to full intercollegiate status.
+LSUNO had considered expanding its football program to a fully funded level, but it was thought to be too costly at the time.
 The club football team had spent $22,000 in 1970.
-Doc Costanza stated in his 1989 Driftwood article on UNO football: "When one considers the costs and benefits of a modern college football team, it seems that it may have been a mistake for UNO to phase out its team rather than expand it."
+Doc Costanza stated in his 1989 Driftwood article on LSUNO football: "When one considers the costs and benefits of a modern college football team, it seems that it may have been a mistake for LSUNO to phase out its team rather than expand it."

-Between 1971 and 2007 there were several unsuccessful attempts to establish NCAA football at UNO.
-In 1984, UNO Football, Inc. was organized by Professor Stephen Ambrose to secure the funding for a full-fledged Division I football program at UNO.
+Between 1971 and 2007 there were several unsuccessful attempts to establish NCAA football at LSUNO.
+In 1984, UNO Football, Inc. was organized by Professor Stephen Ambrose to secure the funding for a full-fledged Division I football program at LSU New Orleans.
 Dr. Ambrose was ambitious.
 He was quoted by the Baton Rouge Morning Advocate in April, 1984 as offering this scenario: "September 1990: LSU 58, UNO 0.
 September 1991: LSU 28, UNO 7.
 And then in the third year...watch out!"
-UNO athletic director Ron Maestri was also supportive of the plan to bring football to UNO at the time.
+LSUNO athletic director Ron Maestri was also supportive of the plan to bring football to LSUNO at the time.
 He was quoted in the same Morning Advocate article as saying, "Our students are hooked on football.
 They attend LSU and Tulane games.
 Students, faculty and staff can rally around a football program.
 It's a dimension most other major universities have."
-But because the 1980s were times of financial crisis in Louisiana and because academic and athletic budgets were being slashed around the state, the fundraising drive for UNO football stalled and the idea was dropped.
+But because the 1980s were times of financial crisis in Louisiana and because academic and athletic budgets were being slashed around the state, the fundraising drive for LSUNO football stalled and the idea was dropped.

-In April, 2000 a proposal for non-scholarship football at UNO was released to the public.
+In April, 2000 a proposal for non-scholarship football at LSUNO was released to the public.
 This proposal was authored by Roy Raspanti, former executive director of the UNO Athletic Association.
 In May, 2000 the UNO Athletic Association was reorganized as the Privateer Athletic Foundation.
-During then-AD Bob Brown's tenure, a PAF committee was formed to study the feasibility of football at UNO.
+During then-AD Bob Brown's tenure, a PAF committee was formed to study the feasibility of football at LSUNO.
 The committee researched the issues extensively, but no action was ever taken to move forward with implementing the football program.
-UNO went 38 years without football until the club program was revived for the 2008 season.
+LSUNO went 38 years without football until the club program was revived for the 2008 season.